waxbetty/Sushi-fork-1/readme.md

 ('t-' stands for tab.)

 I have placed a series of placeholder HTML pages in today's directory.
-Click on the tabs to test.
+Move them to the `app` folder and click on the tabs to test.

 Add the following to our CSS block: